Gill003/Semi-Autonomous-RC-Car/README.md

 ## Description

 I developed and designed an RC car from scratch, incorporating semi-autonomous features such as adaptive cruise control and low-speed emergency braking.
-Driven by a passion for software development and automotive engineering, I integrated these interests into a project that aims to advance the capabilities of remote-controlled vehicles.
+Driven by a passion for embedded software development and automotive engineering, I integrated these interests into a project that aims to advance the capabilities of remote-controlled vehicles.

 The RC car is built around an Arduino Nano microcontroller.
 For steering, I implemented a servo motor at the front wheel shaft and for the movement, I used 2 DC-encoded motors controlled using a L293D quadruple half-H driver.
 I designed and tested different prototypes on AutoCad and printed them using a 3D printer.